davidbonnet/astring/README.md

 ## Build system

-The source of Astring is written in JavaScript 6 and located at `src/astring.js`.
+The source code of Astring is written in JavaScript 6 and located at `src/astring.js`.
 It is compiled down to a (slower) JavaScript 5 file located at `dist/astring.min.js` using [Browserify](http://browserify.org) and [Babel](http://babeljs.io/).
 This is achieved by running `npm install`.

 If you are already using a JavaScript 6 to 5 compiler for your project, or a JavaScript 6 compliant interpreter, you can include the `src/astring.js` file directly.